 Most of the parameters simply cycle through a set of possible values.
 The only exception is STATION SELECT.

-To use: STATION SELECT.
+Base station:DGPSTo use: STATION SELECT.
 The CHANGE softkey displays one of these screens:

-If STATION SELECT is currently set to ANY:
+• If STATION SELECT is currently set to ANY: